 - As a part of routine urine analysis or health check ups

-- Take the first urine of the day in a plastic cup given to you.
+- Collect the Urine Sample in a sterile container available from the lab or any pharmacy.
 Allow a small stream of urine to flow by and then carefully hold the cup under urine.
 Make sure the cup doesn’t come in contact with your skin.

 - Urine culture is mostly interpreted in conjunction with the results of a urine analysis, the symptoms of the patient and how the sample was collected

 - Typically, the presence of a single type of bacteria growing at high counts is considered a positive urine culture

 - Cultures with more than 100,000 colony forming units/ml of one type of bacteria usually indicate infection in the urinary tract (UTI).
 Most common bacteria causing UTI is Escherichia Coli while other causes may be Klebsiella, Proteus etc.

 - A culture which says “no growth in 24 to 48 hours” usually indicate no infection